poshaughnessy/peteroshaughnessy.com/src/content/posts/2024-06-24-beginners-guide-to-digital-piano-recording-with-linux.md

 I use [OpenShot](https://www.openshot.org/) to combine the video recorded on my phone with the audio recorded via MIDI.
 OpenShot can be a bit unintuitive and even a bit buggy, but I've managed alright with it since I made sure I was running the latest version downloaded [from the OpenShot website](https://www.openshot.org/download/).

 I was worried at first that it would take me ages to sync the audio and video up exactly, but thankfully I realised that I didn't need to be super-accurate - as long as you hear the note around the time you press the key, it looks normal enough.

+The final thing I needed to learn was which export type to select.
+For my camera (OnePlus Nord 3) which takes 1080p video, for a portrait video, a good option is 'FHD Vertical 1080p 29.97 fps (1080x1920)'.

 ## My previous setup (audio)